ali-ghanbari/objsim/README.md

 }
 ```

-You can obtain a copy of the paper form [here](https://ali-ghanbari.github.io/publications/issta20-demo-1.pdf).
+You can obtain a copy of the paper from [here](https://ali-ghanbari.github.io/publications/issta20-demo-1.pdf).

 ## ObjSim Setup
 This repository contains source code of ObjSim, so you can directly clone